INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: The INACIA Project

-Figure \ref{fig:pipeline} summarizes INACIA's main case processing pipeline, showcasing the holistic nature of case analysis.
-While there is a direct, sequential flow (i.e., solid arrows) of tasks (i.e., blue boxes) needed to produce the instruction (case suggested decision), the dashed lines show the association (or dependency) between tasks.
-The lighter grey boxes indicate data objects needed to start processing or to be produced as intermediate or final products for other TCU systems.
-In the next subsections, we describe each element of this pipeline in detail.
+Figure \ref{fig:pipeline} depicts INACIA's main case processing pipeline, showcasing the holistic nature of case analysis and how much of the work done by auditors can be replaced by INACIA work.
+While there is a direct, sequential flow (i.e., solid arrows) of tasks (i.e., blue boxes) needed to produce the instruction (case adjudication suggestion), the dashed lines show the association (or dependency) between tasks.
+The lighter grey boxes indicate data objects needed to start processing or to be produced as intermediate or final products for other TCU systems.\footnote{ INACIA is available to TCU in two formats: \begin{enumerate*} \item a Python API that can be executed end-to-end from an interactive shell, e.g., a Jupyter Notebook, or from source or via classes and methods that handle each component of the pipeline as an independent module; and \item a staging environment developed for presenting INACIA's proof of concept to the business team at TCU. \end{enumerate*} In either case, the outputs of one INACIA module are the inputs to the next module.
+INACIA is currently designed to run end-to-end with no human intervention -- though its execution could be broken out and interspersed with manual checkpoints along the way.
+The backend of INACIA is entirely structured in the Azure Cloud and the user has the option of choosing any of the pre-trained language models available by Microsoft on its Azure Portal. } In the next subsections, we describe each element of this pipeline in detail.